Code review

 Make reviews easy to do.
 The single most effective thing you can do to get useful code review is to make it easy for the reviewer.
 This means:

-• Write code that is ready to be reviewed.
-Code that is well-organized, clearly commented, and logically structured is far easier to review than code that is not.
+- Write code that is ready to be reviewed.
+Code that is well-organized, clearly commented, formatted with a formatter like Air or Ruff, and logically structured is far easier to review than code that is not.
 Investing in code quality before requesting review reduces the burden on your reviewer and produces better feedback.
-Sections XX (commenting), YY (pipeline reproducibility), and ZZ (code styling) are directly relevant here.
+The emLab SOP sections on Code Styling, Code Documentation, and Pipeline Reproducibility are directly relevant here.

 For the person reviewing code

-• Actually run the code.
+Actually run the code.
 For accuracy or reproducibility review, running the code yourself is often the only way to catch certain classes of errors.
-If the repo is set up correctly (see XX), this should be straightforward.
+If the repo is set up correctly (see Pipeline reproducibility and Package reproducibility), this should be straightforward.